 - Sending data via LoRa and LoRaWAN

 - Sending data via Bluetooth Low Energy (BLE)

 - Complete WEB interface for configuration, data visualization in real time, historical, etc.

 Hardware components and design

-I have tried to design the meter with components of relatively low cost and relatively easy to get, but no compromises in order to achieve a good result, with a good value for money.
-Logically this meter will be more expensive than the meter "normal", intended for everyone, and its assembly will not be so simple.
+I have tried to design the meter with components of relatively low cost and relatively easy to get, but no compromises in order to achieve a good result, with a good value for money, although, logically and due to the components that must be used and their price, the cost of this meter will be higher than the meter "normal", intended for everyone.

 We are going to see the components one by one, with the necessary observations.